Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 </main>
 ```

-> We have used single variables for each component just to show the forward event handling, we could encapsulate this values in an object (color={red, green, blue}) and get our code simpler, if you want to give a try it could be a good exercise to try it out.
+> Optional Excercise: We have used single variables for each component just to show the forward event handling, we could encapsulate this values in an object (color={red, green, blue}) and get our code simpler, if you want to give a try it could be a good exercise to try it out.

+Let's go for the final step:

 Now let's create a _color-display_ that will show the current color we are displaying (if you want you can try and take this as an excercise):